epicserve/django-base-site/docs/setup-and-usage.rst

     $ chmod +x manage.py
     $ ./manage.py migrate

-At this point your base site should be setup and you can now run your dev server.
+At this point your base site should be installed and you can now run your dev server.
+However, CSS and Javascript won't load until you run `npm run build` or `npm run watch`.

 .. code-block:: bash